Lewis Shaw Coleman House

 The Lewis Shaw Coleman House is a historic house located at 227 East College Street in Aurora, Lawrence County, Missouri.

 Description

 The Lewis Shaw Coleman House, built in 1914, is the first private residence in Lawrence County to be placed on the National Register of Historic Places.
 It was added to the register in 2016 for its architectural significance.

-The two-story, "U"-shaped American Craftsman style "airplane" bungalow sits on a limestone rubble foundation and the first floor walls are brick.
+The two-story, U-shaped American Craftsman style "airplane" bungalow sits on a limestone rubble foundation and the first floor walls are brick.
 It features exposed rafters in open eaves, low-pitched gable roofs with wide overhangs, decorative gable beams, and a prominent front porch with tapered stone columns.
 Also on the property are the contributing carriage house (c.
 1927) and garage (c.
 1955).

-The People
+Owners

 Lewis Shaw Coleman and his wife Mary Kate Miller Coleman, children of two prominent Lawrence County families, built the Coleman House in 1914 on a corner lot overlooking Oak Park in Aurora.